ESMValGroup/ESMValTool/doc/doc_D73/source/reporting.rst

 4) Making use of the METAdata package
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For providing meta data within the ESMValTool diagnostics, a METAdata package (./diag_scripts/lib/python/METAdata.py) is provided with the ESMValTool.
+For providing meta data within the ESMValTool diagnostics, a METAdata package (./diag_scripts/lib/python/METAdata.py) is integrated within the ESMValTool.
 Both ESMValTool and reporting service make use of this package.
 There is a simple example within the package to show its functionality.